-- Managed processors begin executing code at simulation startup until a gdb client connect on port 2346. - Processors may be forced to start in frozen state waiting for incoming gdb connection by setting the SOCLIB_GDB environment variable to START_FROZEN. - All the managed processors are frozen at the same time when the gdb client prompt is displayed. - When using the continue command, all processors resume at the same time. - Single step execution is only performed on the processor which was interrupted.
+- Managed processors begin executing code at simulation startup until a gdb client connect on port 2346. - Processors may be forced to start in frozen state waiting for incoming gdb connection by adding the F flag to the SOCLIB_GDB environment variable. - All the managed processors are frozen at the same time when the gdb client prompt is displayed. - When using the continue command, all processors resume at the same time. - Single step execution is only performed on the processor which was interrupted.
 User selection of a different processor for data examination with the thread command does not change this. (see advanced commands section below) - Processors are stopped when an exception occurs.
 (This can be changed, see advanced commands)